1iveowl/plugin.label.markdown/README.md

 ### Limitations

-The `MarkdownLabel` control inherits the `Label` MAUI control and uses `FormattedString`and the `Span` controls to represent Markdown as blocks.
-This approach makes the the `MarkdownLabel`control light-weight and fast and able to support [Basic Syntax](https://www.markdownguide.org/basic-syntax), and also most [Extended Syntax](https://www.markdownguide.org/extended-syntax/), but not all.
-For instance, Tables are not support by the control, as there is no support for grids or borders etc. in `FormattedString`.
-Nor are images supported.
+The `MarkdownLabel` control inherits the from `Label` MAUI control and uses `FormattedString`and the `Span`s to represent Markdown as blocks.

+This approach makes the the `MarkdownLabel`control light-weight and fast and able to support most [Basic Markdown Syntax](https://www.markdownguide.org/basic-syntax), and some [Extended Syntax](https://www.markdownguide.org/extended-syntax/) too, but not all.
+For instance,Tables are not support by the control, since there is no support for grids or borders in `FormattedString`.
+Nor are images or `code` supported.

 ## Platforms supported